Opentrons/Protocols/protocols/sci-illumina-dna-prep/README.md

 4. The thermocycler opens, and the user removes the seal.
 5. Add Tagmentation Stop Buffer to the samples.
 6. Seal and incubate the mix at 37 degrees for 15 minutes.
-7. User removes seal; and remove the supernatant and wash the beads three times with Tagmentation Wash Buffer.
+7. User removes seal; remove the supernatant and wash the beads three times with Tagmentation Wash Buffer.
 8. Amplification of DNA: Addition of PCR mix and addition of barcodes.
 9. The protocol runs PCR protocol for 5 cycles.
 This takes 25 minutes to complete.
 The supernatant is transferred to columns 7, 9 and 11 depending on how many sample columns there are.
 10. Post-PCR cleanup using AMPure beads.